wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/7-exercise-bots-sso.md

 The other two events in the `SsoBot` class, `handleTeamsSigninTokenExchange()` and `handleTeamsSigninVerifyState()`, handle when the invoke activities of types `signin/tokenExchange` and `signin/verifyState` respectively.

 The handler for the `signin/tokenExchange` activity uses the helper we previously created to process the token received, if it should be processed.
-The token should only be processed once while the response is sent to every Microsoft Teams instance where the user is signed in, which may be more than one.
+The token should only be processed once, while the response is sent to every Microsoft Teams instance where the user is signed in, which may be more than one.

 ### Load the bot when the web server starts